ryancooper/course-info/README.md

 You will also be able to use git to commit your progress on the labs as you go.

-Course git repositories will be hosted as a  repository in github.
-Github is a website that hosts runs git servers for thousands of open source projects.
+Course git repositories will be hosted as a  repository in GitHub.
+GitHub is a website that hosts runs git servers for thousands of open source projects.
 In our case, your code will be in a private repository that is visible only to you and course staff.

-This document describes what you need to do to get started with git, and also download and upload 6.830/6.814 labs via github.
+This document describes what you need to do to get started with git, and also download and upload 6.830/6.814 labs via GitHub.

 ## Contents